 Bolivia's Morales resigns after losing backing of security forces

-LA PAZ: Bolivian President Evo Morales announced his resignation on Sunday (Nov 10), caving in following three weeks of sometimes-violent protests over his disputed re-election after the army and police withdrew their backing.
+LA PAZ: Bolivian President Evo Morales resigned on Sunday (Nov 10), caving in following three weeks of sometimes-violent protests over his disputed re-election after the army and police withdrew their backing.

 "I resign my post as president," the leftist Morales said in a televised address, capping a day of fast-moving events in which several ministers and senior officials quit as support for Latin America's longest-serving president crumbled.